Developmental Editing for Fiction

 Will there be homework/exercises?

-Yes, this is an experiential learning class in which you will be taught how to do a developmental edit, using an unpublished novella manuscript as your text.
+Yes, this is an experiential learning class in which you will be taught how to do a developmental edit, using an unpublished novel manuscript as your text.
 You will also have short reading assignments on aspects of craft.

 Will I get feedback on the editing exercises?